Support for distance learners

 - Students with temporary or permanent disabilities that affect their ability to study can register with the Disability Resource Service at any stage of the academic year.
-This applies whether studying at the Christchurch campus, at regional campuses/centres (Rotorua, New Plymouth and Nelson) or by distance within New Zealand.
+This applies whether studying at the Christchurch campus, at regional campuses/centres (Nelson and Rotorua) or by distance within New Zealand.

 - Students provide a detailed report of their disability/medical condition and its possible impacts from an appropriate professional, so a support plan can be developed with the student.

-- Students must be registered with the Disability Resource Service and have a current learning support plan in order to use the services provided.
+- Students must be registered with the Equity and Disability Service and have a current learning support plan in order to use the services provided.

 UC features one of the most innovative support systems for Pacific Students.
 There is a team of people available to help students develop through their study, from undergraduate to post-graduate.